Bell inequalities in 2-2 scattering: Bell inequality in Bhabha scattering

-{ When there is an exchange pole the Bell parameters exhibit a drop in value.
 In the case of Bhabha scattering with graviton exchange since the exchange pole is a massless pole, we don't see any noticeable change in the Bell parameters.
 The reason is that to excite the pole contribution we have to probe the energy regime around the pole, which is $s=0$.
-This is not a physical regime as $s\geq 4m_e^2$ in this case.} We always find $I_3^{1,0}=I_3^{0,1}=O\left(\chi\right)$ in the forward limit and $I_3^{1,0}=I_3^{0,1}=O\left(s-4m_e^2\right)^2$ in the low energy limit.
+This is not a physical regime as $s\geq 4m_e^2$ in this case.
+We always find $I_3^{+-}=I_3^{-+}=0$ in the forward limit and $I_3^{+-}=I_3^{-+}=O\left(s-4m_e^2\right)^2$ in the low energy limit.